yusdacra/godot_boids/README.md

 ## development

-it's just a standard rust project under `rust`, so make sure you have the latest stable rust toolchain installed. also don't forget to have godot installed and available in your `PATH` (the extension currently targets 4.3).
+it's just a standard rust project under `rust`, so make sure you have `rustup` installed (or the toolchain specified under `rust-toolchain.toml`.) also don't forget to have godot installed and available in your `PATH` (the extension currently targets 4.3).

 - **cargo features**